rafa3127/BalanceBookJS/README.md

 - **Bulk operations don't rehydrate**: `updateMany` and `deleteMany` return counts, not updated instances.
 Objects in memory are not automatically synchronized.
 - **Firebase batch limits**: The FirebaseAdapter automatically handles Firestore's 500 operations per batch limit.
 - **Firestore indexes**: Multi-field queries with `$orderBy` may require composite indexes.
 Create them in Firebase Console or via `firestore.indexes.json`.
-- **In-memory filtering**: Some operators (`endsWith`, `includes`) are filtered in memory after fetching from Firestore, as they're not natively supported.
+- **Firestore in-memory filtering**: Some operators (`endsWith`, `includes`) are filtered in memory after fetching from Firestore, as they're not natively supported.
 The adapter uses iterative pagination to guarantee the requested `$limit` is satisfied.
+- **MongoDB native queries**: Unlike Firestore, MongoDBAdapter executes all filter operators natively in the database with no in-memory filtering overhead.

 ## Error Handling